 - Lack of communication

-These issues can not only harm the team’s ability to execute, but also create a negative image in the eyes of investors.
+These issues not only harm the team’s performance, but also create a negative image for investors.

 Aside from the founders’ ability to lead, problems within the core team are usually apparent to external stakeholders.
 This becomes reflective of the team’s ability to execute their solution.